syncthing/docs/dev/intro.rst

    genassets/
       Generates asset files that are compiled into ``syncthing`` as part of the build process (build utility).

-   transifexdl/
-      Downloads translations from Transifex (build utility).

    translate/
-      Generates translation source for Transifex based on the HTML source (build utility).
+      Generates translation source based on the HTML source (build utility).

 test/
    The integration test suite.